-A. Text Messaging is available to all Mid-Rivers Wireless customers with a compatible digital wireless phone and access to a digital Mid-Rivers Wireless or Nemont Wireless tower.
+A. Text Messaging is available nationwide to all Mid-Rivers Wireless customers with a compatible digital wireless phone.

 Q. How much does Mid-Rivers Wireless' Text Messaging cost?

-A. Visit our Text Messaging page to review the many Text Messaging Plan options available.
+A. Visit our Mid-Rivers Wireless Plans page to review the many Text Messaging Plan options available.

 Q. How will I be billed for text messaging service?

 A. Your monthly Mid-Rivers Wireless bill will include a section entitled “Summary of Wireless Usage and Charges” which will show the plan to which you subscribe, the number of messages used, and the associated usage charges.
 You will not be billed for any undelivered messages.